-Annual catch of adult Smallmouth Bass (greater than 7 inches) from 2000-2020 in the Upper James River, the red line represents the historic average catch rate.
+Annual catch of adult smallmouth bass (greater than 7 inches) from 2000-2021 in the upper James River, the red line represents the historic average catch rate.

-The fluctuation in catch rates over time is likely due to reduced spawning success and juvenile survival in recent years.
+The fluctuation in catch rates over time is likely due to spawning success and juvenile survival in recent years.
 In the upper James River, smallmouth bass less than 7 inches in the fall are juveniles and usually 5-18 months old; meaning those individuals were born in the spring of that year or the previous year.
 Juvenile survival appears to be best in years with moderate June river flows and poor with high or low flows during June.
-Since 2000, juvenile catch rates have varied from 6 to 65 fish per hour with an average of 30 fish per hour.
-In 2020, juvenile catch rates were below the long-term average with only 12 fish per hour.
+Since 2000, juvenile catch rates have varied from 6 to 65 fish per hour with an average of 25 fish per hour.
+In 2021, juvenile catch rates were above the long-term average with 37 fish per hour.

-Annual catch of juvenile Smallmouth Bass (less than 7 inches) from 2000-2020 in the Upper James River, the red line represents the historic average catch rate.
+Annual catch of juvenile smallmouth bass (less than 7 inches) from 2000-2021 in the upper James River, the red line represents the historic average catch rate.

-Sunfish:
+Sunfish

-The upper James River is also home to a variety of sunfish including rock bass, redbreast sunfish, and bluegill.
-In 2020, a total of 865 sunfish were collected.
-Rock bass were the most abundant sunfish collected and most ranged from 3 to 9 inches in length.
-Redbreast sunfish and bluegill were also commonly collected and ranged from 3 to 8 inches in length.
-Although often overlooked, angling for sunfish can provide great entertainment especially using light tackle or fly-fishing.
+The upper James River is also home to a variety of sunfish including rock bass, redbreast sunfish, green sunfish, and bluegill.
+In 2021, a total of 1,417 sunfish were collected.
+Rock bass were the most abundant sunfish collected and most ranged from 3 to 8 inches in length.
+Redbreast sunfish and bluegill were also commonly collected and ranged from 3 to 7 inches in length.
+Although often overlooked, angling for sunfish can provide great entertainment, especially using light tackle or fly-fishing.
 Angler seeking sunfish should focus on fishing near banks, aquatic vegetation, and fallen trees.
 Spinners, small grubs, crickets, and worms all make excellent baits for catching sunfish.

-Numbers and sizes of Redbreast Sunfish, Redear Sunfish, Rock Bass, and Bluegill collected from the Upper James River in fall 2020.
+Numbers and sizes of rock bass and sunfish (redbreast sunfish, green sunfish, and bluegill) collected from the upper James River in fall 2021.

-Catfish:
+Catfish

-Seventy-five channel catfish and 66 flathead catfish were collected in fall 2020 samples.
-There are abunadant numbers of catfish in the 16-26 inch range for anglers wanting catfish.
+Fifty-six channel catfish and 30 flathead catfish were collected in fall 2021 samples.
+There are abundant numbers of catfish in the 16-25 inch range for anglers wanting catfish.
+Catfish can be difficult to collect using standard electrofishing equipment, so don't be discouraged by the lack of large catfish collected in 2021 samples.
 For the best success target deeper water.
-Some of the best numbers and largest sizes of flathead catfish can be found in downtown Lynchburg on the river.
+Some of the best numbers and largest sizes of flathead catfish can be found in downtown Lynchburg.
 Anglers fishing from the bank or a boat can land some trophy sized flatheads.
 There are even a few blue catfish now making their way up the river from downstream to Scott's Mill Dam in Lynchburg.